-i2 has the right to redistribute EnronCredit.com's information within the following boundaries:
+i2 may have the right to redistribute EnronCredit.com's information in accordance with the following:

-The data is connected to a real time data feed from EnronCredit.com that enables it to be updated on a real time basis
+The data is connected to a real time data feed from EnronCredit.com that enables it to be updated on a real time basis.

 Information can only be redistributed with the prior consent of EnronCredit.com in writing or via email.

-The EnronCredit.com trademark and logo must accompany the information but must not imply any endorsement of a third party
+The EnronCredit.com trademark and logo must accompany the information but must not imply any endorsement of a third party.

 Data Transfer Architecture

-EnronCredit.com will provide electronic bulk data transfer to i2 which can then be pushed to i2's client and owned marketplaces.
+EnronCredit.com may provide electronic bulk data transfer to i2 which can then be pushed to i2's client and owned marketplaces.

-i2 will subscribe to and update, in real time, changes to EnronCredit.com's data at mutually agreed upon intervals and will ensure that this information is refreshed as updates occur.
+Via a messaging system, EnronCredit.com may send notifications to i2 that the data has been altered. i2 may then update, in real time, the EnronCredit.com information.

-In order to map EnronCredit.com data to the i2 participant company names, i2 will electronically provide one of the following industry reference ID's for each company on which EnronCredit.com provides information:
+In order to map EnronCredit.com data to the i2 participant company names, i2 would electronically provide one of the following industry reference ID's for each company on which EnronCredit.com provides information:

 Reuters ticker